Royal Horse Guards: Hundred days

-On 8 August 1918, Haig's "100 Days" began in front of Amiens when he ordered the attack that by the time of Armistice had taken the allies to the German border.
+On 8 August 1918, Haig's "100 Days" began in front of Amiens when he ordered the attack that by the time of the Armistice had taken the allies to the German border.
 But cavalry actions were heavily restricted due to the crater-pocked landscape of shell holes lined with barbed wire presenting "a death trap" to horses.
 White-Spunner calls the offensive "one of the most sophisticated ever mounted by the British Army, which saw for the first time the coordinated use of tanks, aircraft, cavalry and infantry".
 In the past Haig had not got along with Sir Henry Wilson, but in the Hundred Days and later, Wilson was effusive in his praise of the Commander-in-Chief.
 As well as greater care shown to troops, the Great War years were most innovative of new technology, one of the most significant being the Stokes mortar.
 As early as Spring 1916, Haig was using cavalry in a sophisticated way, as part of an all-arms striking force, and in the looser warfare of the Hundred Days cavalry was an indispensable part of his range of resources.

 The Blues were located on the Sambre–Oise Canal and, on 4 November the last major British offensive took place.
 It was foggy weather enabling the men to get across the canal unseen along high hedged lanes.
 With no Germans to hold them back, all the reserves being committed, the attack advanced without further resistance.
 On 5 November, Haig offered Julian Byng and Henry Rawlinson Cavalry Corps to be used in an advance in the direction of Maubeuge, but they both refused.
-The French however, the following day were much more positive about using Cavalry to force the River Scheldt.
+The French however, the following day were much more positive about using cavalry to force the River Scheldt.
 On 9 November, William Birdwood's Fifth Army cavalry received orders to cross the Scheldt, as the enemy was in full retreat.
 As the speed of advance accelerated more cavalry was required to join battle.
 On 11 November at 11 am Haig had a meeting with all commanders at Cambrai, including General Kavanagh, when the Armistice already signed at 5 am, actually came into force.
 One Blues officer spoke of their emotional sentiments when finally the Armistice was called – and the silence.